suraj-srinivas/suraj-srinivas.github.io/index.markdown

 ## Research

-Deep learning is like the dark matter problem in physics: both are ubiquitous yet profoundly enigmatic.
-I believe that understanding why deep learning works is one of the most important fundamental open problems in science today.
+Deep learning is like the dark matter problem in physics: both are ubiquitous yet profoundly mysterious.
+I believe that understanding deep learning is one of the most important fundamental open problems in science today.

 To this end, I'm broadly interested in mathematically understanding deep learning models, and using this understanding to improve them.
-My research so far has focussed on the **robustness**, **interpretability** and **efficiency** of models at test time, but I maintain an active interest in topics including generative modelling, deep learning theory, and continual and lifelong learning.
-Here is a sample of some questions I have worked on in the past:
+My research so far has focussed on the **robustness**, **interpretability** and **efficiency** of models at test time, but I am also interested in topics such as generative modelling, deep learning theory, and continual and lifelong learning.
+Some questions I have worked on in the past:
 - Why are gradients of deep classifiers perceptually aligned with human perception when this alignment is unnecessary for good performance? ([1](https://openreview.net/forum?id=dYeAHXnpWJ4), [2](https://arxiv.org/abs/2305.19101))
 - What are feature attribution methods in literature formally trying to achieve? ([3](https://arxiv.org/abs/2206.01254))
 - Are neural networks more non-linear than they need to be? ([4](https://arxiv.org/abs/2206.07144))